Volunteer in Antigua, Guatemala!

 How can I communicate with my family from Guatemala?

-The most convenient way to communicate with your family while you are in Guatemala is by chatting online on social media like Facebook and Skype.
+The most convenient way to communicate with your family while you are in Guatemala is by chatting online on social media like Facebook, WhatsApp and Teams.
 Internet facilities are available everywhere in Guatemala, so it will not be difficult to access the Internet from your project location.

 Can I use my phone during my volunteer project in Guatemala?